 So, what do you think about the South Korean government’s law against plastic surgery and all the issues on young Kpop idols?
 Do you think they’re necessary to shift the paradigm of the global Kpop industry?
 Please share your thoughts in the comments.

-Stay with us on Kpoppost’s Instagram, Threads, Facebook, X, Telegram channel, WhatsApp Channel and Discord server for discussions.
+Join us on Kpoppost’s Instagram, Threads, Facebook, X, Telegram channel, WhatsApp Channel and Discord server for discussions.
 And follow Kpoppost’s Google News for more Korean entertainment news and updates.
 You can also join our exclusive membership.
 You might be able to join our upcoming exclusive community events and win exciting prizes!

 Related Posts